-If you are wondering what makes it stand out from other alike messaging tools, the answer is – opportunity to establish engaging communication without being distracted by pictures, videos or links.
+If you are wondering what makes it stand out from other alike messaging tools, the answer is – the opportunity to establish engaging communication without being distracted by pictures, videos, or links.
 Yes, Bump does not have any of those.
 You can only communicate with the help of text messages.
-The chatting is real-time and answers should be sent within 30 seconds.
+The chatting in real-time, and answers should be sent within 30 seconds.

-One more interesting feature of this app is that you can participate in one chat at a time.
-After the messaging is finished two people can keep in touch further if they both agree.
-Kudos to NPE guys, for Bump helps people to value communication above appearance!
+One more exciting feature of this app is that you can participate in one chat at a time.
+After the messaging is finished, two people can keep in touch further if they both agree.
+Kudos to NPE guys, for Bump, help people to value communication above appearance!

 Tuned by NPE

-In this article, we mentioned only the most popular apps and companies Facebook owns.
-Of course, there are many more of them as the general list of Facebook’s products and acquisitions contains also numerous smaller purchases.
+In this article, we mentioned only the most famous apps and companies Facebook owns.
+Of course, there are many more of them as the general list of Facebook’s products and acquisitions also contains multiple smaller purchases.
 And Facebook empire keeps growing.
-So if you come up with some brilliant idea Facebook finds interesting, you may really make a fortune on it.
+So if you come up with some brilliant idea Facebook finds attractive, you may really make a fortune on it.
 In this regard, there are, basically, two options: you can either develop an entirely new product or think about additional features to enhance the existing app.

 Already have an app idea even Zuckerberg would envy?
-We can help with the development!
+We can help with development!